Elevation: 6,691 ft

-Access the peak from Kelly Creek, [(E)(2.2)] on page 76 of the Climbing Guide, by driving to the site of the old Kelly Creek Work Center at 3,200 feet.
+Access the peak from Kelly Creek [(E)(2.2)] on Page 76] by driving to the site of the old Kelly Creek Work Center at 3,200 feet.
 Turn onto FS-581 and drive to East Saddle at 4,600 feet.
 A 4WD is recommended.
-From the saddle, it is 3.8 miles and nearly 2,000 feet of gain to the summit.
+From the saddle, it is 3.8 miles and nearly 2,000 feet of elevation gain to the summit.

 This platform lookout tower on Scurvy Mountain, North Fork Ranger District was built in 1917.
 The platform was used to record lightning strikes during storms.
 If you look closely, you can see the map board positioned on top of a log segment in the center of the platform.
 The map board was used to locate smokes that the person staffing the tower discovered.